nesi/support-docs/docs/CONTRIBUTING.md

 e.g. starting to type an image include `![my image](` then pressing `ctrl` + `space` will show all the valid paths.

-Custom snippets can be added in [`../.vscode/includes.code-snippets`](../.vscode/includes.code-snippets)
+Custom snippets can be added in <a href="https://github.com/nesi/support-docs-concept/blob/main/.vscode/includes.code-snippets.json">`../.vscode/includes.code-snippets`</a>

 #### Tasks